MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 To use basic authentication it is necessary to enable **Alternative authentication credentials** in Azure DevOps Services, by following the steps below:

-1. Sign in as the account owner to your Visual Studio account (https://{youraccount}.visualstudio.com).
+1. Sign in to your Azure DevOps Services organization as the owner (https://dev.azure.com/{organization}/{project}).
 2. From your account toolbar, select the gear icon and select **Policy**:

     ![Policy settings option selected](media/tfvc-auth2.png)